open-source-education/junior-software-developer/README.md

 ## About

-This is a **solid path** for those of you who want to complete a **Bioinformatics** course on your own time, **for free**, with courses from the **best universities** in the World.
+This is a **solid path** for those of you who want to complete a **Junior Software Developer** accelerated course on your own time, **for free**, by  **professionals in the field** of the World.

 In our curriculum, we give preference to MOOC (Massive Open Online Course) style courses because these courses were created with our style of learning in mind.

-To become a bioinformatician, you have to learn quite a lot of science, so be ready for subjects like; Biology, Chemistry, etc...
+To become a Junior Software Developer, you have to learn quite a lot of computer science high level topics, so be ready for subjects like; linux, Database, cloud, devops,  etc...

 ## Motivation & Preparation